privateprep/coding-space-website/src/pages/programs/summer-camps.md

       At The Coding Space, we specialize in providing a safe and inclusive learning environment for kids to have fun, be challenged, and discover their passions.
 Our teachers never lecture; instead, they ask targeted questions using the Socratic Method to get students thinking and problem solving on their own.
 By focusing on the development of computational thinking skills, intellectual confidence, self-expression, and independence, our students learn to code while growing as thinkers, learners, and leaders.
     fgColor: "#264548"
-  - type: textAndImageBlock
-    buttons:
-      bgColor: "#ffffff"
-      fgColor: "#eec11a"
-      textColor: "#264548"
-      list:
-        - title: Sign Up for Camp
-          content: /experience-levels/camp-coding-space/
-    textColor: "#264548"
-    bgColor: "#ffffff"
-    image:
-      image: /img/campers-using-arduino.jpg
-      alt: Campers making projects in Arduino
-    mediaPosition: right
-    mdContent: >-
-      ## T﻿he Tech Olympics

-      Designed to inspire young innovators to use their ingenuity, creativity, and leadership skills to build, create, and invent, The Lift-Off Lab gives campers the opportunity to explore robotics, circuitry, animation, 3D modeling, and more on camp afternoons.
-Our experienced instructors will guide campers through the engineering design process, providing support and guidance every step of the way, as well as engage them in important real-world discussions like how their invention could be used for good or how AI and machine learning could influence what they create.

-      At The Coding Space we believe that creativity, innovation, and collaboration are essential skills for the future.
-That's why we're dedicated to providing a space where young people can develop these skills and explore their interests in fun and engaging ways all summer long.
-    fgColor: "#9de2dd"
   - type: buttons
     bgColor: "#faf6ee"
     fgColor: "#264548"